aaronpk/draft-parecki-oauth-identity-assertion-authz-grant/draft-parecki-oauth-identity-assertion-authz-grant.md

 ### LLM Agent calls Enterprise External Tool

-LLM Agent tool calls an external tool provided by an Enterprise SaaS Application (Resource Server) without a valid access token and is issued an authentication challenge using {{I-D.ietf-oauth-resource-metadata}}
+LLM Agent tool calls an external tool provided by an Enterprise SaaS Application (Resource Server) without a valid access token and is issued an authentication challenge per Protected Resource Metadata {{RFC9728}}.

 > Note: How agents discover available tools is out of scope of this specification